mgreiler/se-unlocked/Transcripts/EP_49_Florin_Pop.md

 # Episode 49 with Florin Pop
-Florin Pop

 [00:00:00]
+**Michaela:**   Hello and welcome to the software engineering unlocked podcast.
+I’m your host, dr. mackalya and today I have to pleasure to talk to Florin Pop.

+But before I start, let us talk about this extremly long, and very unexpected break.
+You must have believed that I might never come back.
+But thankfully, that’s not the case.

+In fact, I actually came back bigger and multiplied… Yeah, from today on, I’m not doing those interviews alone anymore, but I have a little intern for the next couple of months - which is sitting right in my belly.
+So far, the intern has not been very helpful I have to say - instead, I got horrible morning sickness, which is also called hyperemesis.
+Well, that’s also the reason why there was this long, unannounced and unexpected break.
+But I had a good talk with the intern and put it right on a performance improvement plan, and yeah, it seems we are slowly getting better.

+So, we both started working on new episodes for you again.
+During this break, I also decided that it is time to shake things up a little bit.
+I will start to experiment with the format and content of the podcast.

+I have a couple of ideas that I will try out and see how you like them.
+So, stay tuned for new episodes!
+But now back to Florin and his insight into content creation.

-**Michaela:**   hello and welcome to this soft engineering analog podcast.
-I'm your host, Dr. McKayla.
-And today I have the pleasure to talk to flooring, pop florian is a web developer that started building websites in 2016 and worked many years as a successful freelancer.
-I know Florin from his super popular YouTube channel, and he's funny and inspiring to the stream.
+Florin is a web developer that started building websites in 2013 and worked many years as a successful freelancer.
+I know Florin from his super popular YouTube channel, and he's funny and inspiring on the stream.
 He's dedicated to grow and learn in public.
-And what fascinates me the most is this flooring always is humble, honest, and very, very kind.
+And what fascinates me the most is this Florin always is humble, honest, and very, very kind.
-So I can't be happier to have flooring here with me flooring, like.
+So I can't be happier to have Florin here with me.
+Florin, welcome to the show.

 [00:00:34]

 **Florin:**  Thank you very much.
 And thank you very much for the kind words